seppia978/seppia978.github.io/content/_index.md

       subtitle: ''
       text: |-
         Hi, I’m Samuele Poppi!
 I hold a Ph.D. in AI from the Universities of Pisa and Modena, where I focused on responsible and safe AI for vision and language.
 My work spans explainable AI, machine unlearning, and testing AI systems for safety flaws.
 I also interned at Meta GenAI, working on LLM safety, and I’m currently involved in several international projects on AI safety.

+        Feel free to drop me an e-mail for any communication!
     design:
       columns: '1'
   - block: collection